 It’s the UK’s third Black Breastfeeding Week and Sanjima DeZoysa, NCT’s Parent Content and Social Media Manager, takes a personal look at race and breastfeeding.

 This week marks the eighth Black Breastfeeding Week in the US and the third here in the UK.
 I’ve been following social media posts and coverage about the week with interest.

 I had a difficult time breastfeeding my daughter.
-Eight years on, my memories can still stir up strong feelings.
+Nine years on, my memories can still stir up strong feelings.
 Some of the challenges I faced were certainly down to my heritage.
 As a first-generation British Asian, I can personally vouch for the fact that breastfeeding and the influence of race can create a complicated, emotional narrative.